pkozilek/-data-modeling-with-cassandra-nanodegree/README.md

 # Data-modeling-with-cassandra-nanodegree

-This repo contains all files for the second projecto of "Data Engineering Nanodegree" course from Udacity.
+This repo contains all files for the second project of "Data Engineering Nanodegree" course from Udacity.
 See the project description below.

 ## Project: Data Modeling with Cassandra